Efforts to ban TikTok in the United States: Second Trump administration (2025–present)

 On social media, Trump stated that his administration would work toward a deal for "the United States to have a 50% ownership position in a joint venture".
 Trump later ordered the creation of a sovereign wealth fund, which he suggested could buy TikTok.
-On January 25, negotiations were reported as being underway for a deal that would entail a takeover of TikTok's US operations by Oracle and American investors, addressing national security concerns, with a decision expected within 30 days.
+On January 25, negotiations were reported as being underway for a deal that would entail a takeover of TikTok's U.S. operations by Oracle and American investors, addressing national security concerns, with a decision expected within 30 days.
 ByteDance would retain a stake while Oracle would manage data and software updates.

-Near the start of February, U.S. Vice President JD Vance and National Security Advisor Michael Waltz were announced as being in charge of negotiating a potential TikTok sale.
-U.S. Attorney General Pam Bondi sent letters to tech companies promising they would not face fines for hosting TikTok and other ByteDance apps during that time, prompting Apple and Google to restore these apps to their app stores on February 13.
+Near the start of February, U.S. vice president JD Vance and National Security Advisor Michael Waltz were announced as being in charge of negotiating a potential TikTok sale.
+U.S. attorney general Pam Bondi sent letters to tech companies promising they would not face fines for hosting TikTok and other ByteDance apps during that time, prompting Apple and Google to restore these apps to their app stores on February 13.

 On April 4, one day before the period of non-enforcement was set to expire, President Trump signed an executive order again delaying the enforcement of the TikTok ban by 75 days.
 He had nearly secured a deal that included ByteDance maintaining a minority position in a new company based in the U.S. and owned by American investors, but China withdrew its support for the deal due to Trump imposing reciprocal tariffs against it.

 On June 19, Trump signed a third executive order to delay the ban 90 days, instead of the usual 75.